aspnet/Benchmarks/scenarios/README.md

 ### Available scenarios

-The following scenarios are implemented from a middleware (no MVC) with different database access strategies:
+The following scenarios are implemented from a middleware (no MVC)

-- No suffix: Raw ADO.NET
-- "ef" suffix: Entity Framework Core
-- "dapper" suffix: Dapper

 - `fortunes`
 - `fortunes_ef`